cseanburns/systems-librarianship/src/3a-learn-the-cli.md

 command line interface, or CLI.
 The CLI is also suited to
-specific ranges of engagement, and its the kind of engagement that often allows us greater control over our systems.
+specific ranges of engagement, and it's the kind of engagement that allows greater control over the fundamental uses of our systems.

-One reason the CLI provides greater control over our systems is because the interaction is all text-based.
+One reason the CLI provides greater control over our systems is because the interaction is text-based.
 Text-based interaction requires more specificity than graphical-based interaction.
 By that I mean, it requires us to provide